pablodecm/phd_thesis/src/103_chapter_3.md

-The first step to  build a generative statistical model is to define what are the observed variables and what are the hidden quantities, referred to as *latent variables*, that explain the structure in the data.
+The first step to  build a generative statistical model is to define what are the observed variables and what are the hidden quantities, referred to as *latent variables*, that explain the structure of the data.
 For particle collider experiments, we may consider the full detector readout
 $\boldsymbol{x} \in \mathcal{X} \subseteq \mathbb{R}^d$